Introduction to Scottish Family History

 The information contained in the OPRs can vary immensely.
 For the birth of a child you will usually be given the names of both parents (including maiden name of mother) and often an address and names of witnesses (often relatives).
 A marriage will sometimes name relatives of the couple.
 Burial registers usually provide the least information, if they exist at all for the period you need.

-Further information on accessing these and other church records can be found in the Church Records section of the main Scotland page in GENUKI.
+Further information on accessing these and other church records can be found in the Scotland Church Records page.

 More information on the full range of records available and how to access them can be found among the National Records of Scotland web pages.